 Would you like to become a member of our team?
 We always need an extra pair of hands, so if you are enthusiastic about the marine environment and would like to volunteer for ELMO, please contact us.

 Dr. Chantel Elston

 Chantel is a Marine Ecologist and the current project manager of ELMO.
-She has seven years of experience working with elasmobranchs - her postgraduate research involved investigating the ecology of three stingray species in the Seychelles, she was a short-term research assistant for Shark Spotters, and she is currently a postdoctoral research fellow at SAIAB investigating the distribution and movement patterns of rays along South Africa's coastline.
+She has nine years of experience working with elasmobranchs - her postgraduate research involved investigating the ecology of three stingray species in the Seychelles, she was a short-term research assistant for Shark Spotters, and she is currently a postdoctoral research fellow at SAIAB investigating the distribution and movement patterns of rays along South Africa's coastline.
 She has called South Africa home for her whole life and has a passion for the welfare of its coastline and oceans.
 Chantel joined the ELMO team because she believes the only way in which we can successfully take care of our oceans is if we foster an interest and love for the ocean in everybody.

 Favourite elasmobranch: The Porcupine Ray (Urogymnus asperrimus)